sdondley/sdondley.github.io/notes.md

 others may find useful ([my son](http://sean.dondley.com), for example).
 So this is a way for me to experiment.
 We'll see how it goes.

-Anyway, hare are some notes on my notes:
+Anyway, here are some notes on my notes:

 * The long bullet list of links below is a pile of notes, listed in alphabetical order.